—John F. Wade, c.1743, O Come All Ye Faithful

 “No, just my faith.”

-“Well, as Tonetti says, ‘Faith is a foolish thing,’” Charles says.
+“Well, as Tonetti says, ‘Faith is a foolish thing,’” Chip says, trying to lighten the mood.

 “I know, I know.
 I was just riffing.
 But look, you can’t possibly believe that every word in the Bible is the absolute truth, can you?
 Even the stuff about the subjugation of women, the keeping of slaves, keeping Kosher, for Christ’s sake, and how about masturbation?”
 Charles knew that Chip, a lifelong enthusiastic masturbator, would rise to this bait.